zakraicik/LaunchPad/test/integration/IntegrationTests.md

 4. **Use tags to categorize tests** for selective running (`describe.skip`, `it.only`, etc.)
 5. **Create reusable fixtures** with hardhat-fixture plugin to speed up tests

-By implementing these tests, you'll have comprehensive coverage of your crowdfunding platform's functionality and edge cases.
+By implementing these tests, you'll have comprehensive coverage of your crowdfunding platform's functionality and edge cases, reflecting the simplified design with automatic yield generation.